libmaia: XML-RPC with Qt4

 The first of the two slots is used to handle the response, the second can be used to catch errors.

 Looks easy to get started with?
-Right, so checkout directly from subversion here:
+Right, so clone directly from github here:

 You’ll also find further examples there.